Image Segmentation (photutils.segmentation)#

 of multi-thresholding and watershed segmentation.
 Note

-that in order to deblend sources, they must be separated enough such
+that in order to deblend sources, they must be separated enough that ere

 The amount of deblending can be controlled with the two

-is the fraction of the total source flux that a local
+levels to use. contrast is the fraction of the total source flux

 Here’s a simple example of source deblending: